01

 Because Google is excellent at making you feel both informed and somehow worse.
 Free information gives you fragments.
 This gives you a family-specific decision lens and a clearer order.

-No. It is written with North American families in mind because many questions come from that context, but the family-life, neighborhood, school, rental and arrival guidance can help other international parents too.
+It is written mainly for North American families because many questions come from that context, but the family-life, neighborhood, school, rental, and arrival guidance can help other English-speaking international parents too.

-It will help you make a better decision based on your family, budget, school priorities, commute tolerance and daily rhythm.
-No one-size-fits-all barrio advice, because that is how people end up mad at strangers online.
+No. It will help you make a better decision based on your family, budget, school priorities, commute tolerance, and daily rhythm.
+No one-size-fits-all neighborhood advice, because that is how people end up mad at strangers online.